wrightomated/bbroster-blog/content/posts/player-management-update.md

 Also cloning.
 Cloning technology exists in BBRoster.
 Dolly them up using the button that looks like this:
 ![Duplicate Button](/images/duplicate.png)

-Thanks all, heres to many block rolls to come!
+Thanks all, may the Pows! keep rolling.